SAP/luigi/core/examples/luigi-sample-vue/README.md

 3. Bundle the Luigi core.
     ```bash
-    # Lerna runs the bundle script in every package where the script exists and were referenced in the lerna.json.
+    # Lerna runs the bundle script in every package where the script exists and was referenced in the lerna.json.

     lerna run bundle
     ```